 The shift is caused by piracy or counterfeiting concerns on one hand, and privacy fears on the other hand.
 Suspicions that CCP controls some aspects of the tech market in China also arose.
 So, the change is bound to happen sooner or later.

-Users have started looking at ountries like Japan or South Korea to find non-Chinese manufactured phones.
+When looking for smartphones made outside China, users have started looking at countries like Japan or South Korea to find non-Chinese manufactured phones.
 Luckily, the products are there, just ripe for the picking.

 LG ThinQ series (LG V60 5G and LG G8X 5G)